wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-restapp.md

 RestApp was born from a common problem at restaurants “waiting for a waiter to order something, or losing too much time on waiting for the bill before leaving the place”.

-Initial version was addressed to solve that problem, a digital menu that opens after scanning a simple QR code.
+The initial version was addressed to solve that problem, a digital menu that opens after scanning a simple QR code.
 You can check the menu, place an order and pay the bill from it, even split the bill digitally between your friends.

 Saves time for guests and increases orders for restaurants.

 Guests were so eager to place orders easily from their smartphones, and pay their bills.
 They loved the experience but restaurants were having a hard time.
 They couldn’t deliver their orders on time and keep an eye on the paid bills.
 Because RestApp’s dashboard was running on another screen, on a different tablet next to their POS system.
-They had to enter all orders to their POS systems manually.
+They had to enter all orders into their POS systems manually.
 Not so efficient.

 We had to be integrated with their POS systems, but where to start?
 There are thousands of different systems.
-And almost 95% of those were on-premise offline systems.So we decided to create our own cloud based POS system and built a new team for that.
+And almost 95% of those were on-premise offline systems.
+So we decided to create our own cloud based POS system and built a new team for that.
 Our EPOS was designed to be fully integrated with other RestApp products and also other online ordering marketplaces, so restaurants won’t have to keep an eye on so many different screens or platforms.

 We also added an online ordering feature for delivery and pick up orders, so restaurants won’t have to pay commissions to get orders from their own customers, and increased their customer engagement.